 On one offshore audit I participated in, a contractor installed what they believed were industrial flame proof lighting fixtures.
 The housing looked compliant.
 The marking did not.

+The result?
 Full replacement.
 Delayed commissioning.
 Financial loss.

 That’s the cost of misunderstanding explosion proof lamp ex proof lighting.